inscreen/sdk-server/js/README.md

 A changelog is available in the [GitHub releases page](https://github.com/inscreen/sdk-server/releases).

+A feature comparison between different SDKs can be found in the [global README](https://github.com/inscreen/sdk-server/blob/main/README.md).

 ### createInScreenToken

 Use this method to create secure session tokens for inScreen.